 Data analysis software helps you understand and interpret qualitative data to achieve your goals.

 This is the most important step in the data analysis process when you extract value from your data.
-Once you’ve integrated text analysis tools, you’ll be able to put them to work on your data.
+Once you’ve integrated data analysis tools, you’ll be able to put them to work on your data.

 You can choose text analysis tools to help you sort customer reviews by topic and sentiment, just like we did in this analysis of customer reviews mentioning Facebook.